java-dev-jason/JavaBudgetApp/README.md

 - Add new expenses and dynamically create categories
 - View all expenses grouped by category
 - Delete expenses by category and amount
-- Automatically removes empty categories
+- Automatically removes empty categories when unused
+- **Saves all data to a file and loads it on startup**
-- Uses Java `record` for clear data structure
+- Uses Java `record` for clean data structure

 ---